John Scott, 1st Earl of Eldon: Personal life

 Eldon's title subsequently passed to his eldest grandson, John.

 There is a blue plaque on his house in Bedford Square, London.
+He is commemorated by the naming of Old Eldon Square, in Newcastle upon Tyne, and Eldon Square in Reading.

 Lord Eldon and his wife are buried in the churchyard in Kingston, Dorset.

 Legacy

 War, peace and sorrow

 Eldon was a loyal and tenacious supporter of the war against Napoleon; but when the prospect of a new war arose in 1823, he expressed rather different concerns:

 "Men delude themselves by supposing that war consists only in a proclamation, a battle, a victory and a triumph.
 Of the soldiers' widows and the soldiers' orphans, after the fathers and husbands have fallen in the field of battle, the survivors think not".

 Shelley, however, in his Masque of Anarchy, challenged Eldon's sincerity: